YIye-Lin/Cloud-Detection/README.md

 The Sentinel-3 OLCI L1B data used in this project was downloaded from the [Copernicus Open Access Hub](https://dataspace.copernicus.eu/).
 Data was processed into 21-band reflectance arrays and cloud masks labeled with IRIS.

-We used a small spatial chunk for model training and evaluation, preserving general cloud features while reducing compute load.
+Using a small spatial chunk for model training and evaluation, preserving general cloud features while reducing compute load.

 Raw dataset from Copernicus Sentinel-3: S3A_OL_1_EFR____20230621T105847_20230621T110147_20230622T120215_0180_100_151_1980_PS1_O_NT_003.SEN3